MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/set-up-file-storage-and-sharing.md

 Office 365 includes a basic team site for you to get started.
 You can immediately start storing files in OneDrive and collaborating on files in the team site.

 > [!NOTE]
 > The basic team site is still provided but is now hidden.
-It can only be accessed from the Office 365 admin center or the SharePoint Online admin center.
+It can only be accessed from the Microsoft 365 admin center or the SharePoint Online admin center.

 ## Where you can store documents in Office 365